I have a Netflix account from December 2016 and from the first days I was mesmerized about the number of documentaries and vegan movies.

 Then, when we funded Herbivore Trips, I always wanted to publish a list of these films but never find time to write it, until the movie “Okja” was presented at the Cannes Film Festival.
 After seeing it (with Rayan, my 8-Year-old brother) I’m here to write this article about 7 movies on Netflix you have to watch.

-I guess you’ve already heard about Netflix, the company that changed the way to watch movies and TV series all over the world, thanks to a simple idea: with a monthly subscription you have unlimited access to a constantly updated catalog of TV series, movies and documentaries.
-Today with a constantly updated catalogue, Netflix, is the leader of the on demand (with more than 90 million subscribers), think that only in the Italian catalogue there are more than 300 titles produced directly from the company, including last released “Okja”, which you will find on the list of 7 Vegan Netflix movies.
+I guess you’ve already heard about Netflix, the company that changed the way to watch movies and TV series all over the world, thanks to a simple idea: with a monthly subscription you have unlimited access to a constantly updated catalog of TV series, movies, and documentaries.
+Today with a constantly updated catalog, Netflix, is the leader of the on-demand (with more than 90 million subscribers), think that only in the Italian catalog there are more than 300 titles produced directly from the company, including last released “Okja”, which you’ll find on the list of 7 Vegan Netflix movies.

 How Netflix was born?

-Netflix was born in 1997 from the mind of the American Computer Engineer Reed Hastings, after paying a $ 40 penalty for returning the movie “Apollo 13” in late.
-At first it was created as a rental service of video cassettes, Dvds and video games.
-All you had to do was order the movie and wait for the arrival.
+Netflix was born in 1997 from the mind of the American Computer Engineer, Reed Hastings, after paying a $40 penalty for returning the movie “Apollo 13” in late.

 Then, given the little success, our Reed decides to change sales strategy through a monthly subscription.
 This new formula allowed customers to order up to 3 products at a time, return them and still be able to order them again without time limit within 30 days.